 Later that week I got served.

-I immediately called my attorney and conceded to most things in the letter, which he had never seen before.
+I immediately called my attorney and conceded to most things in the letter, which surprised him.
 That is the strange thing about our legal process.
 People deny everything rather than take responsibility.
 Because responsibility leads to liability, but I had actually done something wrong here.

 So we got on a call with my client’s attorneys and reached an agreement and payback plan.
-I only got something worth thousands of dollars in return for costing him hundreds of thousands and we both paid the price.
+I only got something worth thousands of dollars in return for costing me and my client hundreds of thousands.
+We both paid the price.

 Once I paid this person back, I had dinner with him and we went over the lessons and the whole story.